 \subsubsection{\textbf{Lifting to SSA IR}}

-Static single assignment form (SSA) is a widely used intermediate representation during compilation, characterized by the fact that each variable is assigned only once. {It can be used for both high-level, architecture-independent IR (such as LLVM IR) and low-level IR that is tightly coupled with specific machine instructions.} Its concise form makes it ideal for optimizing code performance during compilation. {Although SSA IR was not originally designed to be architecture-agnostic, our approach uses the miasm \cite{miasm} framework to lift binary code to SSA IR for subsequent static program analysis.
-In our scenario, the advantage of SSA IR is its architecture-independence, we are able to perform uniform program analysis on different architectures and effectively predict variable types.
+Static single assignment form (SSA) is a widely used intermediate representation during compilation, characterized by the fact that each variable is assigned only once. {It can be used for both high-level, architecture-independent IR (such as LLVM IR) and low-level IR that is tightly coupled with specific machine instructions.} Its concise form makes it ideal for optimizing code performance during compilation. {Although SSA IR was not originally designed to be architecture-agnostic, our approach uses the miasm \cite{miasm} framework to lift binary code into a unified SSA IR.
+This is crucial for enabling effective program analysis across different architectures.}

 {We refer to the SSA IR lifted from binary code as $SSA_M$ IR, and contrast it with $SSA_S$ IR, which is from source code during compilation.
 Traditional program analysis algorithms are typically designed for $SSA_S$ IR.
 This is because $SSA_S$ IR variables directly correspond to source code variables and it contains explicit function call structures, which makes program analysis relatively straightforward.
 However, the subject of this work is $SSA_M$ IR.
 It naturally lacks the structural information from the source code, and its variables are registers or memory locations, which presents a significant challenge.
 To enable effective program analysis on $SSA_M$ IR, we have made substantial modifications and innovations to these traditional algorithms.
 Furthermore, to address the specific needs of inter-procedural variable connection, we have designed a new inter-procedural variable analysis algorithm.
 These approaches are fundamentally different from existing methods.}